Dating Advice, the Dating Do's & Don’ts

 Dating Advice for Professional Singles

-Select Personal Introductions is a well established professional dating agency using a non-computerised matching system, backed up by an in-house support network so that all members have the help they need for during their membership, and as we know our members personally we are able to advise you on every step of your dating requirements.
+Select Personal Introductions is a well established professional dating agency and matchmaking service using cutting-edge matchmaking systems and profiling, backed up by an in-house support team so that all members have the help they need during their membership, and as we know our members personally we are able to advise you on every step of your dating requirements.
+Take a look at our Dating Do’s and Don’ts for some great first date tips.

 The Dating Do’s - Etiquette & Simple Manners